 Everyone is a businessmen these days.
 They don't have New York offices or business suits, but a living room, the internet, and an idea.
 This is a a reflection on when I noticed this trend.

 This profile is on the first High King of the Noldor elves and derives from the book, The Silmarillion.
-He has a long and last legacy in history of the lore and his immediate family.
+He has a long-lasting legacy in the history of the lore and his immediate family.

 What is it about looking fat that upsets us so much?
 Why do we feel less manly if we do not have a six-pack?
 Who really cares as long as we're choosing that right?
 So yet why is that not the case ?

 This Middle-earth profile covers Nienor, daughter of Hurin and Morwen, and sister/wife of her brother Turin.
-Again if you want a proper context, read the Silmarillion and the Children of Hurin
+For proper context, read "The Silmarillion" and "The Children of Hurin."

-These are some observations I saw during the fight.
-I personally enjoyed it and here are some notes you should consider.
+These are some observations I saw during the McGregor vs. Mayweather fight.
+I personally enjoyed it, and here are some notes you should consider.

 Say the name Bruce Lee and you get the image of a bare-chested man screaming and going through his opponents like a bull in a china shop.
 I found though that there was more to him than that.